 One of the potential issues with social media is that communication via texting and instant messenger may cause problems with keeping up a conversation face-to-face.
 Frequently, teens use various forms of text and online messaging to have shallow conversations with multiple people at the same time, making it difficult to focus on a single substantial conversation.
 Ironically, it’s possible to be in constant contact with hundreds of “friends” and still feel alone which can cause your teen to seek out increased yet still insignificant online attention.
 Unfortunately, while it can be a great tool, social media can also have the opposite of its intended effect and make relationships less fulfilling.
 More “friends” does not necessarily mean close friends.

 If you answered yes to any of these questions, it may be necessary to intervene in your child’s online social life.
 Help your teen maintain healthy relationships…both online and in person.
 Begin by using this social media contract.
+Also, download our Q & U app for more questions to ask.

 How does your family maintain a healthy balance with social media?